Assystant/SpotAxis/README.md

 # SpotAxis

+Version: 1.0

-SpotAxis is an Open source Applicant Tracking System to streamline your hiring process.
+SpotAxis is an Open-source (MIT Licensed) Applicant Tracking System to streamline your hiring process.

 Our vision is to create the most adapted open-source Applicant Tracking System (ATS) that helps businesses manage the entire recruitment process, from attracting candidates to scheduling interviews, making hiring decisions and onboarding.

-## Key Features ##
+## SpotAxis can satisfy the use cases of two types of users ##

+### 1. End users(Companies): ###
+These are organizations who want to directly manage their own recruitment process using Spotaxis.

+The key features for end users include the following
 1. Post jobs and maintain job templates
 2. Get your custom branded Career websites
 3. Parse resumes of each applicant